WELCOME TO THE RICHMOND LOCAL HISTORY SOCIETY

 Have you visited our online bookshop?

-All our publications still in print are available from our online bookshop.
 You can also purchase our most popular publications from the bookstall at our monthly talks and from local independent bookshops.

 Petersham: Radar, our most recent book, published in January 2024, is on the transformation of Petersham during the Second World War.
 Anti-Aircraft Command requisitioned several buildings, including All Saints Church and the vicarage.
 The important experiments carried out there led to discoveries that made British radar such an effective instrument of war.